What is Safety buffer?

 The default value is set at '0' to keep latency down to a minimum.
 If you're not experiencing any audio glitches during playback, there is no need to increase the Safety buffer.

 Safety buffer involves pre-buffering additional samples of audio to prevent cases where the system requests more audio samples from the Systemwide app than we have at any given moment.
 Essentially, it is a way of giving the software a little more time to deal with any clocking issues and sync the audio stream properly.

 You'll also notice that the drop-down values for the Safety buffer are changing according to the Audio buffer size setting above.

 NOTE!
-The Safety buffer is might not solve all cases of audio dropouts.
-If you are still experiencing any clicks and pops during playback with Safety buffer enabled, please contact the support team here.
+The Safety buffer might not solve all cases of audio dropouts.
+If you are still experiencing any clicks and pops during playback with Safety buffer enabled, please submit a support request.